18 Must-Try Restaurants in “The Old Pueblo”

 15. The Coronet

 The Coronet is a beautiful European inspired restaurant located just outside of downtown Tucson.
 While the menu is a bit pricey, it’s worth the splurge for the eclectic offerings and beautiful setting.
-The patio is so charming and quaint, and thus, the perfect downtown date destination, assuming the weather is not hideously hot.
-You will find so many interesting choices here on the menu and so much more than standard breakfast fare.
+The patio is so charming and quaint, and thus, the perfect downtown date destination (during the cooler season of course!).
+You will find so many interesting choices on the menu and so much more than standard breakfast fare.
 Dinner is a bit pricey although they offer numerous date night deals.

 Coronet works with many local companies including Barrio Bread which is by far the best bakery in Tucson.
 You must try their sourdough toast while you are here.
-In terms of brunch entrees, the Eggs and Hominy and Eggs Florentine are the winners here.
-Their espresso is also quite good, so you can enjoy a nice Americano, Latte, or cup of joe, made using beans from local roaster Cafe Luce.
+Recent delicious brunch entrees have included Eggs and Hominy and Eggs Florentine.
+Their espresso is also quite good, so you can enjoy a nice Americano, Latte, or cup of joe.
+The Coronet works with many local companies including local roaster Cafe Lucce.

-What to do nearby: Take a stroll around the Reid Park Zoo, a small but nicely laid out zoo that is adjacent to a large community park.
+What to do nearby: Take a stroll around the Reid Park Zoo, a small but nicely laid out zoo adjacent to a large community park.

 16. Welcome Diner

 Welcome Diner is a wonderful old-fashioned diner located just a few miles outside of downtown Tucson.
 This place has an eclectic 50’s style vibe not found elsewhere in the city.
 The food here is excellent and the portions are huge for the price.
 They work with lots of local companies, use only high quality ingredients, and make everything from scratch.
 The staff is always super friendly and there is never a long wait for the food.
 I love dining at the old-fashioned diner style breakfast bar.